Amoh-Ntim/Amoh-Ntim/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/amoh-ntim-46855420a](https://www.linkedin.com/in/amoh-ntim-46855420a)

-- ⚡ Fun fact **I harmonize my love for music, coding, computer science, and basketball to create my own unique rhythm in life.**
+- ⚡ Fun fact **I harmonize my love for music, coding and programming , and basketball to create my own unique rhythm in life.**

   <h3 align="left">Languages and Tools:</h3>
 <p align="left">